Here's How Investors Can Find Strong Finance Stocks with the Zacks ESP Screener

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Discover (DFS) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $3.57 a share, just 28 days from its upcoming earnings release on October 20, 2021.
+Apple Hospitality REIT (APLE) earns a #1 (Strong Buy) right now and its Most Accurate Estimate sits at $0.33 a share, just 29 days from its upcoming earnings release on November 4, 2021.

-By taking the percentage difference between the $3.57 Most Accurate Estimate and the $3.28 Zacks Consensus Estimate, Discover has an Earnings ESP of 8.91%.
-Investors should also know that DFS is just one of a large group of stocks with positive ESPs.
+Apple Hospitality REIT's Earnings ESP sits at 14.58%, which, as explained above, is calculated by taking the percentage difference between the $0.33 Most Accurate Estimate and the Zacks Consensus Estimate of $0.29.
+APLE is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Don't forget to head to the Earnings ESP Home Page.
 There, you'll find lots more earnings-related investing strategies to help build a winning portfolio.